 Question: If Meatloaf is shot in the head, how would they get him back to the house and why would they bother?
 Did the security guard just leave after he shot him?

-New today Answer: Most likely they either went back afterwards or chased the security guard off somehow.
+New this month Answer: Most likely they either went back afterwards or chased the security guard off somehow.
 It's also possible with all their inside connections that they stole the body from police custody.

 Question: Near the beginning of the film when Edward Norton and Meatloaf are hugging Edward's character says something along the lines of "things like this make me grow a big rubbery one".
 What does he mean by this, exactly?